linnykoleh/WickiUp/JPA/summaries/3_chapter.md

 - **NOT_SUPPORTED:** Suspends current transaction.
 - **NEVER:** If transaction is active, an exception is thrown.

+- Any bean wanting to cause a container-managed transaction to roll back can do so by invoking the setRollbackOnly() method on the EJBContext object.
+  Although this will not cause the immediate rollback of the transaction, it is an indication to the container that the transaction should be rolled back when the transaction completes.

 ### Bean-managed transactions
+- Means that the application needs to start and stop transactions explicitly by making API calls
 - Bean class has the responsibility to begin and commit transaction.
 - The transactions do not get propagated to methods called on another BMT bean.
 - Can be used when transactions must be initiated from the web tier.